‹ Back to the Journal Journal — March 29, 2026 · Model Comparison · 8 Min Read

 4. Match grade in post.
 The two models have slightly different color science.
 A two-minute pass in your NLE locks them together.

+No model switching costs.
 AI Studio bundles Wan 2.7, Sora 2, Veo 3.1, Kling v3, Seedance 2.0 and the rest into a single iPhone app.
 Cast each beat to the right engine without juggling subscriptions.

 The bottom line